TheExpertApprentice/Covid-Screening-Portal/README.md

 ## Acknowledgments

 I would like to give credit to the IT team and the VUT Clinic who collaboratively provided guidance, advice, collaboration, or feedback for improvement where necessary.

+## Improvement

+For organizational validation, the system grants access by authenticating staff or student numbers, thus ensuring a secure and reliable verification process.
+This required the implementation of a robust synchronization mechanism with the organization's HR and student databases to frequently update and maintain the accuracy of the user base.
+This critical feature ensured that only current employees and students could access campus facilities, enhancing the security and effectiveness of the health screening process.
+In addition, the integration of access control system could be beneficial.

 ---